-I don’t usually label myself as a digital nomad, but I’m still doing and living my life as others would refer to a “digital nomad lifestyle”, and after living like this for 3 years full-time, I think it’s time that I share my best tips on how to become a digital nomad!
+I don’t usually label myself as a digital nomad, but I’m still working online and living my life as others would refer to a “digital nomad lifestyle”.
+After living like this for 5 years full-time, I think it’s time that I share my best tips on how to become a digital nomad!

 What is a Digital Nomad?